anderssv/the-example/doc/fakes.md

 The different test doubles are all useful, but in general I tend to start with Fakes first.
 For everything.
 Even the local database.
 It's not without its downsides, but at least it is fast.
 I find Fakes to strike the best balance and be less vulnerable to the following things:
 - Changes in data structures.
 Hundreds of compiler errors when a central class changes?
 - Changes in behavior.
 Twenty tests to fix because the data added in your real code doesn't match test setup anymore?
 - Temporary issues outside your control.
-Network, third party downtime, test envs that are slow :boom:
+Network, third party downtime, test envs that are slow 💥
 - Speed.
-It's all in memory baby. :heart: :fire:
+It's all in memory baby. ♥️ 🔥
 - Flakiness.
-If Fakes are flaky, you have other issues to figure out. :wink:
+If Fakes are flaky, you have other issues to figure out. 😉

 # Isn't this a lot of work?